Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 Our autonomous vehicle project construction on the original car project may have stopped, but the robot car project development has continued.

-Another autonomous vehicle is planned and lives in CAD /
+Another autonomous vehicle car project is planned and lives in CAD/Simulation and other

 to go with our continued development.

-We plan on having this new car project under construction again.
+We plan to have this new car project under construction again.

 And the new project vehicle would most likely be a CYCOGS®